Understanding Your DSLR Basics Made as Easy as 1-2-3!

 Once you have set your aperture to the desired speed, the camera will then control your shutter speed based on the light available and your aperture value.
 The lower the aperture number, the more light will be let in through the lens.
 Here’s a quick ‘cheat sheet’ guide on aperture to understand what I am referring to.

-Aperture is important to understand, because it also controls your ‘Depth Of Field’ in large part; that is to say, the portion of the image that will be in sharp focus.
+Aperture is important to understand.
+It controls your ‘Depth Of Field’ in large part; that is to say, the portion of the image that will be in sharp focus.
 While distance and other factors also affect this, we won’t get too carried away here.
-For a deeper understanding on Depth of Field, check out this fabulous article here.
+For a deeper understanding on Depth of Field, check out this fabulous article.

 Time Value/Shutter Priority (Canon/Tv Nikon/S)